cnti-testcatalog/testsuite/ROADMAP-testsuite.md

 ### Rename and rebrand test suite

-- Rename the "CNF" test suite
+- Rename the CNF test suite :heavy_check_mark:
 - Create a logo for the test suite
 - Build a landing page for the test suite